vivesweb/graph-php/README.md

 Is not a good idea use original image.
 You will need to transform it to more clearer picture.
 With the img2img class you can transform it directly. img2img (https://github.com/vivesweb/img2img).
 See the documentation for possibilites.
 You can see https://github.com/vivesweb/graph-php/blob/main/example.php to take some ideas for its use.

+The class of img2img is loaded at $graph->bckgr_img_gd.
+You can use directly the methods of img2img.
+See the next example.

 Example with cleared background image:

 	$graph->plot( [4, 5, 6, 7], [1, 4, 9, 13], ['marker' => __DIR__ . '/custom_marker.png', 'label'=>'PHP'] );